5 Steps You Must Take to Start Saving for Retirement In Your 30s

 If you don't have access to a 401(k) at your job or you've succeeded in hitting the annual contribution limit, a Roth IRA is the next piece of your retirement savings puzzle.
 Why a Roth and not a traditional IRA?
 It all comes down to the tax benefits.

 Even though a traditional IRA gives you a deduction for your contributions, that's not likely to benefit you much unless you've already managed to work your way up to a six-figure salary.
 When you pull the money out at retirement, you have to pay taxes on it at your regular rate.

 With a Roth, you don't get that deduction up front but you won't pay taxes on the money once you retire.
 If you're still working on building your career in your 30s, the odds are good that by the time you reach your golden years, you're going to be earning significantly more.
 Any qualified withdrawals from a Roth won't add to your tax burden.

 Tip: If you're self-employed, consider opening a SEP IRA or solo 401(k) instead.
-You can make both employer and employee contributions to these plans, up to a limit of $53,000 for 2015.
-That's substantially higher than the $5,500 allowed for a Roth but the trade-off is your distributions from either plan are fully taxable.
+You can make both employer and employee contributions to these plans, up to a limit of $61,000 for 2023.
+That's substantially higher than the $6,500 ($7,500 if you are 50 or older) allowed for a Roth IRA in 2023, but the trade-off is that your distributions from either plan are fully taxable.